 Either format will make these words pop and let the reader know right away you have what it takes to be an outstanding new teacher.

-Highlight Your Skills In Your Cover Letter
+Incorporate Qualities and Highlight Your Skills In Your Cover Letter

 In your career change cover letter, you need to be subtler about how you present these various topics.
 Do not list them or use bullet points that only list the skills, but instead explain how you use these skills or traits to enhance the learning process.
 In full-sentence format, include three or four lines about your areas of expertise.